 How To Remove Wallpaper Seam Glue

-If you look real close to an angle you will see any spots that still have glue residue.
+If you look really close to an angle, you will see any spots that still have glue residue.

 You will notice dry /flaky spots that kind of look like shedding skin.